Cyber Security

 These days, employees have started spending the majority of their time on their mobile devices – so much so that it has become a constant companion for many.

-Sure, smartphones have become an integral part of both our personal and professional lives but did you know that these devices we can’t put down could cause mobile security threats to your organisation?
+Sure, smartphones have become an integral part of both our personal and professional lives, but did you know that these devices we can’t put down could cause mobile security threats to your organisation?

-Mobile devices have not only penetrated the office space but have also become intertwined with the daily working hours.
+Mobile devices have not only penetrated the office space but have also become intertwined with daily working hours.
 Put simply, it’s become common for employees to use both company and personal devices for work-related tasks throughout the week.

 In fact, an average employee is likely to check their work emails, download attachments and use various file sync and share solutions on their mobile devices to access work remotely.